ReflectsLight/al-quran.reflectslight.io/packages/typescript/postman/README.md

 dependencies in-place, ready to use. <br>

-An example of a dependency could be a font, an image, a script, <br> a stylesheet, a JSON blob, and other formats can be downloaded <br>
+An example of a dependency could be a font, an image, a script, <br> a stylesheet, and a JSON blob, Other formats can be downloaded <br>
 as plain-text. <br>

 ## Examples